Export to Word, PDF or another file format in Pages on Mac

 EPUB: Use this format to make your document readable in an ebook reader (such as Apple Books).
 Enter the title and author name, then choose a cover option.

 For word processing documents only, choose a layout type.
 A fixed layout preserves the layout of your document and is best for documents with multiple columns or lots of images.
 A reflowable layout adapts to the screen size and orientation and lets users change the font size.
 It’s best for documents with lots of text.

-To set optional features, click the disclosure triangle next to Advanced Options, then choose a category, specify the document’s language, set the view to one page or two pages, and choose whether or not to include the table of contents or embed fonts.
+To set optional features, click the disclosure arrow next to Advanced Options, then choose a category, specify the document’s language, set the view to one page or two pages and choose whether or not to include the table of contents or embed fonts.

 Plain Text (TXT): Body text is exported as unformatted text.
 Text boxes, shapes, images, lines, tables and charts aren’t exported.
 Page layout documents can’t be exported in TXT format.

-Tip: To see if you have a word processing or page layout document, click in the toolbar, then click Document.
-If the Document Body tickbox is selected, it’s a word processing document.
-If the tickbox is unselected, it’s a page layout document.
+Tip: To see if you have a word processing or page layout document, click in the toolbar.
+If there’s a Bookmarks tab at the top of the sidebar, it’s a word processing document.

 Rich Text Format (RTF): Body text and tables are exported as formatted (RTF) text and tables.
 If the document has text boxes, shapes, lines and charts that can be exported, they’re exported as images, and the document is exported in RTFD format.
 Other applications may not be able to open an RTFD file.
 Page layout documents can’t be exported in RTF or RTFD format.